samraHanif0340/samraHanif0340.github.io/_portfolio/timeseries_database_and_visualization.md

 ## Introduction

 The figure below shows a typical data engineering pipeline for a production system, where each block is a microservice launched from a Docker container.
+Docker is used for ease of deployment, environment agnostic characteristics, modularity (i.e., microservice), scalability, and maintainability in the long run.

 ![data_engineering](/assets/images/data_engineering_01.jpg){:height="100%" width="100%" .align-center}